hernantz/blog/content/one-configpy-to-config-all.md

 Title: One config.py to config them all
-Summary: How to do configuration management.
+Summary: How to do write configuration-friendly apps.
 Date: 2018-05-11
 Category: Programming
 Tags: python, best-practices, configuration, architecture, tools